On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Preliminaries

 \subsubsection{AS-regular algebras with four generators}

 A distinct and constructive approach to generating AS-regular algebras of global dimension five was developed by Li and Wang in \cite{LiWang2016}, where they consider deformations of the universal enveloping algebra of a finite-dimensional graded Lie algebra.
-Inspired by earlier work of Fløystad and Vatne, the authors explore a four-generator algebra defined by five quadratic relations parameterized by scalar coefficients.
-By analyzing the structure of the relations and computing Gröbner bases, they identify precise conditions under which the resulting algebra is AS-regular.

 Let \( A = \Bbbk \{ x, y, z, w \} / \langle r_1, r_2, r_3, r_4, r_5\rangle \), where:

 with parameters \( \alpha, \beta, \gamma, a, b, c, d \in \Bbbk \).
 The authors prove that when all parameters are nonzero and satisfy \( abcd = 1 \), the algebra \( A \) is AS-regular of global dimension $5$.